lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-TITLE:  Print Politics in the Digital Archive, 1789–99
+Print Politics in the Digital Archive, 1789–99